iifl-logo

 NBFCs have become important constituents of the financial sector and have been recording higher credit growth than scheduled commercial banks (SCBs) over the past few years.
 NBFCs are leveraging their superior understanding of regional dynamics and customised products and services to expedite financial inclusion in India.
 Lower transaction costs, quick decision making, customer orientation and prompt service standards have typically differentiated NBFCs from banks.
 Considering the reach and expanse of NBFCs, they are well-suited to bridge the financing gap in a large country like India.
 Systemically Important NBFCs have demonstrated agility, innovation, and frugality to provide formal financial services to millions of Indians.

-The recently adopted changes to the finance bill withdrawing exemptions on long term capital gains to investors in debt mutual funds is estimated to have minimal impact on the NBFC sector given limited exposure of mutual funds in long term papers of NBFCs.
+The Non-Banking Financial Companies (NBFC) sector in India has witnessed significant developments in the fiscal year 2024-25, marked by growth and regulatory changes.
+The sector strengthened its financial soundness during the year through robust capital buffers, improved asset quality and consolidation of the balance sheet.
+The recently adopted changes to the finance bill withdrawing exemptions on long term capital gains to investors in debt mutual funds is estimated to have minimal impact on the NBFC sector given limited exposure of mutual fund in long term papers of NBFCs.

 ECONOMIC OVERVIEW OF FINANCE INDUSTRY: